The Ultimate Guide to Acing Your IB Mock Exams

 Feeling overwhelmed is normal, but it doesn't have to derail you.
 Your well-being is the foundation of your academic success.

-1. Prioritize Your IAs: If you have a clash between studying for a mock and finishing an IA, prioritize the IA.
-Your Internal Assessments contribute directly to your final IB grade.
+- Prioritise Your IAs: If you have a clash between studying for a mock and finishing an IA, prioritise the IA.
+Your Internal Assessments are also good predicted grade evidence and contribute directly to your final IB grade.
 Get them done and off your plate.

 Why Lanterna?